‘RHOC’ Star Gina Kirschenheiter Nearly Got Back Together With Ex Husband Matt Before His Arrest

 During a recent episode of the show, as revealed by Screen Rant on October 28, Gina sat down with her friend and co-star Emily Simpson and revealed that after Matt reached out to her and suggested they begin attending couples counseling, she nearly got back together with him.

 During the same episode, Gina spoke to Tamra Judge and made it clear that she wasn’t completely sold on the idea of a reunion with Matt due to the fact that he had cheated on her in the past.
-That said, because they share three children, including seven-year-old Nicholas, five-year-old Sienna, and four-year-old Luca, she decided to consider.
+That said, because they share three children, including 7-year-old Nicholas, 5-year-old Sienna, and 4-year-old Luca, she decided to consider.

-Shortly after she was seen speaking to her Real Housewives of Orange County co-stars about her potential reconciliation with Matt, Gina began noticing some odd behavior from her then-estranged husband and ultimately, after he called he a number of times in the middle of the night, she decided to block his number.
+Shortly after she was seen speaking to her Real Housewives of Orange County co-stars about her potential reconciliation with Matt, Gina began noticing some odd behavior from her then-estranged husband and ultimately, after he called her a number of times in the middle of the night, she decided to block his number.

 While Gina attempted to cut things off with Matt by not allowing him to call her phone, he took matters into his own hands and ventured over to her home, which was unlocked, and let himself into her bedroom.
 Looking back, Gina admitted to being alarmed by her ex’s behavior but admitted it felt nice to see him care.